How Many Questions Are There in the Bible?

 Key takeaways

-• Scholars estimate the Bible contains roughly 3,000–3,500 questions, but no single authoritative count exists — the number varies by translation, canon, and counting method.
+• Scholars estimate the full Protestant Bible contains roughly 3,000–3,500 questions, though no single authoritative count exists and totals vary by translation and canon.

-• Jesus asked approximately 307 questions in the Gospels according to Martin Copenhaver's 2014 count, making him one of scripture's most prolific questioners John 18:19.
+• Jesus alone asks approximately 307 questions in the Gospels, making him one of the most prolific questioners in the entire Bible.

 FAQs

-How many questions did Jesus ask in the New Testament?
+How many questions does Jesus ask in the New Testament?

 0 Community answers